tolitius/highlander/README.md

 ### Q Pusher

-There is a bench playground that has a basic Java NIO streamer, as well as a Q Pusher, which allows to take Netty and Data Store out of the picture to just focus on Q numbers.
+There is a bench playground that has a basic Java NIO streamer, as well as a Q Pusher, which allows to take network (Netty/NIO) and Data Store out of the picture to just focus on Q numbers.
 It can be run as:

 ```bash
 $ lein run -m bench.qpusher